United Nations Joint Framework Initiative on Children, Youth and Climate Change

 civil society to support and facilitate youth led campaigns and projects.
 The conference also saw the launch

-of ‘Tunza Acting for a Better World: GEO-5 for Youth’, a publication
+of ‘Tunza Acting for a Better World: GEO-5 for Youth’, a

 The UNEP Tunza Youth Advisory Council met in Nairobi during UNEP’s Biennial

 Governing Council Session.
 The youth meeting brings together the Tunza Youth Advisory Council and youth leaders

 from around the world providing a platform to influence the decisions of the UNEP Governing Council/Global

 Ministerial Environmental Forum (GC/GMEF) and to participate in the Global Civil Society Forum.
 Participating youth

 review and provide inputs to Governing Council documents, participate in the Global Civil Society Forum and the

 Governing Council.
 The Gathering also provides youth opportunities to meet with UNEP staff to discuss environmental